paulross/dtrace-py/README.md

 Check that the changes of `d_demo/a_py_flowinfo.d` from a previous demo in function-entry and function-return are absent, the line `/copyinstr(arg1) == "new_cat_video"/` should not be in the functions `python*:::function-entry` and `python*:::function-return`:

-Check that the version of python you are running has probes:
+Check that the version of Python you are running has probes, I'm assuming PID 24601 here:

 ```
 $ sudo dtrace -l -P python24601